vool/crafting-ideas/readme.md

 Other people can then take a look at the profiles and see what ideas they think are interesting and ask how they can help and thus ideas actully have more chance at becoming a 'thing'.

 Here is one such idea.
-This idea is nothing though until someone actually builts and makes it a 'thing'.
+This idea is nothing though until someone actually builds and makes it a 'thing'.
 This platform should minimse the time that it takes from getting a raw idea out into the world and seeing it grow.

 <h1 align="center"> Implementation</h1>